New routes and extra flights help land record year for passenger travel at Birmingham Airport

 It’s been a record year for passenger travel at Birmingham Airport, bolstered by new routes and extra flights to favourite destinations.

-Birmingham Airport, known as BHX, has also enjoyed a record year of capital investment, spending around £1.5 million a week in 2025 as part of a 12-month £76.5 million investment to upgrade its retail and hospitality business offerings, improve its lounges and terminals and upgrade the runway and baggage carousels along with carrying out other improvements.
+Birmingham Airport (BHX) has also enjoyed a record year of capital investment, spending around £1.5 million a week in 2025 as part of a 12-month £76.5 million investment to upgrade its retail and hospitality business offerings, improve its lounges and terminals and upgrade the runway and baggage carousels along with carrying out other improvements.

 The investment is part of a wider plan to invest a whopping £300 million over the next four years as passenger numbers are expected to reach around 17 million by 2029.